brojonat/pymc-sandbox/README.md

 ### Poisson Cohort Rates

 Assume you're counting events per unit time.
 Estimate the underlying rate.
 Now assume you have many cohorts that produce/emit a variety of events, each with some underlying rate.
 This system will model the underlying rate for each cohort and event type and then allow you to compare.

+TODO: the main issue with this at the moment is that all the cohorts share the same x-axis; really there should be one global axis that shows the posteriors for all cohorts and then each cohort should have an independent x-axis.